Hollywood Casino in Joliet touts new entertainment vision with family focus

 “We actually are not going to have an attached hotel,” Kronland said of the new casino.
 “We are in the process of working with Cullinan in getting a hotel partnership on the property.”

-New hotels are among the promises Cullinan has made for the 300-plus acre property at the crossroads of Interstates 55 an 80.
+New hotels are among the promises Cullinan has made for the 300-plus acre property at the crossroads of Interstates 55 and 80.

 So far, only a few have been announced, including two warehouses.